ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Majors at University of Nebraska-Lincoln

-NOTE: Double majoring may require more work but it can provide a unique combination of experience that helps students stand out when job searching or applying to a graduate program.
+NOTE: Declaring a double major may require more work but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to grad school.

 Frequently Asked Questions About University of Nebraska-Lincoln